Blog

 2. Emotional.
 The ability to be fully yourself without fear of rejection.

 3. Intellectual.
-The ability to connect about academic topics without fear, such as books, political opinions, or science.
+The ability to connect about and discuss academic topics, like books, political opinions, or social views, without fear.

 4. Spiritual.
-Sometimes religious, but often the willingness and openness to sharing special, unique, and meaningful moments with another person.
+Sometimes religious, but often the willingness and openness to share special, unique, and meaningful moments with another person.

 5. Experiential.
 The willingness to try new and exciting things with another person.